SvenjaCSch/preppy/README.md

 ### Motivation

 #### Advantages for teachers
+The teacher don't need to create specific exam preparation files.
+The slides from the course are enough.
+The teacher gets a anonymous overview of the understanding of the students.

 #### Advantages for students
+The students can use the tools to prepare for their exam with spefic content, without creating own flashcards.
+They can talk to a learning assitant at home, when there is no teacher around.

 ### Comparision to other AI Tools
 There are several webtools, that help the students to learn with flashcards and further material.